Indonesia and the International Monetary Fund: Post-Suharto era

 On January 21, 2003 the Indonesian govt declared that it was going to break free of IMF commitments.
-The government did not want to extend the existing US$4.8 billion loan package it had with the IMF.
-Then President Megawati Sukarnoputri had already raised prices of basic necessities such as fuel, electricity and telephone to meet the IMF program of cutting state subsidies and narrowing the budget deficit.
+The Indonesian government expressed that they did not want to extend the existing US$4.8 billion loan package with the IMF.
+President Megawati Sukarnoputri had already raised prices of basic necessities such as fuel, electricity and telephone to meet the IMF program of cutting state subsidies and narrowing the budget deficit.
 Protests erupted and although the crisis was not predicted to be as bad as the one that had toppled Suharto in 1998 the newly formed democratic government had come to a crossroads between facing more protesters or backing out of IMF loans.
 The new democratic government was very concerned with shattering the fragile peace that was holding the nation after the riots of 1998.
 The end of the IMF agreement with Indonesia was also cemented by longstanding discontent between two parties with the Indonesian government believing that the IMF meddled too much in policy making.
 Poor implementation of structural adjustment policies also hurt the lower classes even more.
 Over-optimization of economic growth by the IMF and the inflexibility of its policies made it difficult for the Indonesian government to maintain subsidies at levels that correlate with failing income levels.
+As a result, the IMF's Extended Fund Facility of 1998-2003 was paid early in October 2006 during Susilo Bambang Yudhoyono's presidency.
+Under the original repayment expectation schedule, the final repayment of outstanding obligations would have taken place in December 2010.

 2018: Bali Summit

-In 2018 the national IMF summit was held in Bali, Indonesia.
-The IMF backed Indonesia's response to selloff in currency saying higher interest rates and foreign exchange intervention were correct in reducing volatility.
-Recent political events from larger economies such as China and the United States had threatened the position of the rupiah.
+In 2018 the national IMF summit was held in Bali, Indonesia where the IMF backed Indonesia's response to selloff in currency, saying higher interest rates and foreign exchange intervention were correct in reducing volatility..
 During the summit, it was agreed that meaningful commitments had to be created between countries to restore a balanced trading relationship.
-The Indonesian rupiah had recently fallen to a two decade low with banks aggressively increasing interest rates and draining foreign reserves up to 10%.
-Both parties agree that the economic threat was not in dominance by a stronger power but over dominance.
-The Central bank has limits on its power but the agreement of the IMF in its actions gave it credibility.
-The IMF had given a positive assessment of the Indonesian economy a few months prior and suggested to improve existing rigid labor laws and reduce the influence of state-owned companies to improve the flow of foreign investment.